 Turkey Gravy Without the Drippings | We usually smoke our turkey which means I don’t have any drippings for my gravy.
 Trust me I have tried to make gravy with the smoked turkey drippings and it was disgusting.
 This easy to make Turkey Gravy Without the Drippings is just as delicious with rich dark brown flavor.

-Turkey Gravy Without the Drippings
+Recipes to go with the Turkey Gravy without the Drippings

 - 4 cups turkey broth

-- 1/2 cup butter
+- ½ cup unsalted butter

-- 1/2 cup all-purpose flour
+- ½ cup all-purpose flour

 - 1 teaspoon salt

-- 1/2 teaspoon pepper
+- ½ teaspoon pepper

+Pour turkey broth into a medium saucepan and heat until warm.
+NOTE: You don't have to bring the broth to a boil just until steamy and warm.
+In a large skillet melt the butter.
+Sprinkle the flour over the butter and whisk together.
+Continue cooking and whisking until the flour has become brown.
+Add warm broth a ladle at a time to the flour mixture whisking as you go.
 TIP: Make the gravy thinner than you want because when the gravy cools it will thicken up.
 Or if you're making the gravy ahead of time save some of the broth for when you re heat the gravy.
+Add salt and pepper.